funnut/Lisq/README.md

 You can encrypt your notes or any other file with a URL-safe Base64-encoded 32-byte token (***use with caution!***).
 > [!WARNING]
-> It requires cryptography package run `pip install -r requirements.txt` if not installed by package manager.
+> This functionality requires the cryptography package.
+If it is not already installed via your package manager, please run: `pip install -r requirements.txt`

 ```
 : encryption on|off|set # enables or disables login functionality; 'set' stores the token so it won't be requested again